Hotel Design Mexico

 For our first dinner, we decided to try one of the 3 on-property restaurants, but could not resist the temptation of a before-dinner ‘Margarita’ at the ‘Agave Azul Sushi & Tequila Bar’, before heading to the ocean front restaurant.
 The service was delightful with the same warm smile we had been getting from every single member of staff from the moment we had arrived.
 The ambiance was elegant, yet relaxed, the perfect place for our first dinner after a long journey.

-After a wonderful first day, we were looking forward to withdraw into our very own haven of luxury to relax, sip a glass of wine on our deck and take a midnight dip into our plunge pool, before we headed off to bed and drifted into dreamland…
+After a wonderful first day, we were looking forward to withdraw into our very own haven of luxury to relax, sip a glass of wine on our deck and take a midnight dip into our plunge pool, before we headed off to bed and drifted off to dreamland…

 Rosewood Mayakoba, a 128 all-suite resort, is one of the most luxurious resorts in the region.
-The overall design is leaning towards minimalism, but because of the natural materials and the subtle colours, it still feels warm and welcoming.
-The entire property though luxurious is very much down to earth and offers a very relaxed atmosphere.
+The overall design is leaning towards minimalism, but thanks to the natural materials and earthy tones, it feels warm and welcoming.
+The entire property though very luxurious is very much down to earth and offers a very relaxed atmosphere.
 The buildings are arranged sort of like a village, integrated into nature.
 The main materials used are natural materials authentic to the region, such as limestone, local woods and driftwood, dotted with local artwork.

 For the ultimate relaxation experience head to the Spa, which is enclosed in the jungle, providing a distinctive approach to healing by offering curated treatments that call on traditional Mayan techniques to revitalise the mind, body and spirit.
 This oasis, situated on a private island designed around a cenote, one of the sacred water wells of the ancient Mayans, offers a surplus of amenities devoted to health and wellness, including a heated pool, saunas, steam rooms, Jacuzzi, cold plunge pool, secluded relaxation areas, a state of the art gym as well as yoga and meditation classes.